 Supplies That You Will Need

 You don’t need many supplies to paint with spray bottles.
-You also don’t need to spend a lot of money.
-Pick up spray bottles at the dollar store.
+You also don’t need to spend a lot of money for these painting activities for kids.
+Pick up spray bottles at the Dollar Store.

 - spray bottles